OSharpe001/portfolio_remake/README.md

 # Welcome to my Web Portfolio's Readme.
-**Here, we'll discuss issues that I couldn't (yet) overcome, technologies used, a "User Story" and cap it all off with my stretch goals for this app.
+**Here, you'll find a few wire frames, a "User Story" and my stretch goals for this app.
 I'll also provide the link to my site, within.**

 ---

 ## App Description
 **My portfolio app is the one-stop shop to check out my latest and greates creations.
-Here, you'll be able to get a quick view of my best apps and my resume, get all the juicy details of what technologies I utilized to create them, and even be able to visit the site and/or the GitHub repo!**
+Here, you'll be able to get a quick view of my best apps and my resume, get all the juicy details of what technologies I utilized to create them, and even be able to visit their prospective site and the GitHub repo!**

 **I truly hope that you'll enjoy your time both here and testing out these apps!**

----

-## Issues I couldn't resolve:

-- **None, so far...**

----

-## Technologies Used:

-- React Router: Used to set up a multi-page-like app.
-- React/JSX: A library that combines JavaScript and HTML functionality.
-- JavaScript: Used to adapt interactivity to a web page, making it a "web application".
-- HTML: The "document" section of a web page.
-Holds all the document's text.
-- CSS: Used to apply styling to the web page document.
-- **HONORABLE MENTIONS**
-- JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like mouse location).

----

-## Installation of Non-Standard Technologies:

-- React: created app template by typing "npx create-react-app ." in the terminal for my project's folder.

-- React Router: type "npm i react-router-dom" in my project's terminal.

 ---